 Sustainable Living Media Information

-New users register every day from across NZ, not just from within member council areas, but only in member areas are they entitled to free access to learning guides.
-Individual nine-month subscription is an option from January 2017 onwards in parts of NZ where the council is not (yet) a subscribing member.
-Further councils will be recruited for 2017-2018 financial year.
+New users register every day from across NZ, not just from within member council areas, but only residents in the member areas are entitled to free access to learning guides.
+Individual subscription is an option in parts of NZ where the council is not (yet) a subscribing member.
+Further councils will be recruited for 2018-2019 financial year.

-The current trustees are Eion Scott from Matamata-Piako District Auckland (an eco-design and communications specialist), Tony Moore from Christchurch (sustainability advisor), Kitty Waghorn from Waimakariri (waste asset manager), and Natalie Hormann from Hutt Valley (sustainability and gardening educator) and the trust has a vacancy for an additional trustee from the North Island.
-Rhys Taylor is contracted as National Coordinator, based in Geraldine.
-Email: firstname.lastname@example.org 03 6938726
+The current trustees are Eion Scott from NZ Green Building Council, formerly Matamata-Piako and Auckland Councils (an eco-design and communications specialist), Tony Moore from Christchurch (sustainability advisor), Kitty Waghorn from Waimakariri (waste asset manager), and Natalie Hormann from Hutt Valley (sustainability and gardening educator) and the trust has a vacancy for an additional trustee from the North Island.
+Rhys Taylor is contracted part-time as National Coordinator.
+He is based in Geraldine and a former co-chair of NZ Association for Environmental Education.
+Email: email@example.com 03 6938726

 Paris agreement welcomed and prompts personal actions here in NZ